pedroassis/node-dependency/README.md

 1. Class like function
 -------
 That's the approach I like best when working with JS.
-You can write Class functions in JS, and NDI will create one instance of it and make it available for injection.
+You can write Class functions in JS, and node-dependency will create one instance of it and make it available for injection.

 See for yourself: